aytimothy/RealityVirtualVirturalizer/bill-of-materials/README.md

 **Estimated Total = ~$7600**

+A suitable replacement for the Lidar is:

+* [Mapping Sensor](https://core-electronics.com.au/slamtec-mapper-m1m1-360-laser-mapping-sensor-tof-20m.html?utm_source=google_shopping&gclid=CjwKCAjwv4_1BRAhEiwAtMDLslmyMLtp9HueBQvOihmjIKKT8ObRMxG8sU-rGKH1RQgaho2MKJS6XhoCuiAQAvD_BwE), which cuts out the use of a Hokuyo and cuts the cost by at least $6000, down to about $1500.

 **Note:** For this project, a higher end Lidar device was used.
 Obviously this has driven the price of the project up.
 But this project would also work with cheaper Lidar devices.